The spectra of generalized Paley graphs of $(q^\ell+1)$-th powers and applications: The spectra of generalized Paley graphs

 We will abbreviate $N_Q = N_Q(0)=\#\ker Q$.
-It is a classic result that quadratic forms over finite fields are classified in three different equivalent classes.
-This classification depends on the parity of the characteristic (see for instance \cite{LN}).
-In both characteristics, there are 2 classes with even rank and one of odd rank.
-In the case of even rank, it is usual to say that $Q$ is of type I or III, but it will be convenient for us to call them of type 1 or $-1$, respectively.
+It is a classical result that there are three equivalence classes of quadratic forms over finite fields.
+This classification depends on the parity of the characteristic (see for instance \cite{LN} or \cite{MP}).
+In both characteristics, there are 2 classes with even rank and one with odd rank.
+In the case of even rank, it is usual to say that $Q$ is of type I or III, but it will be convenient for us to call them of type $1$ or $-1$, respectively.
 Thus, we will put

 and we will call this sign $\varepsilon_Q$ the \textit{type} of $Q$.
 For even rank, the number $N_Q(\xi)$ does not depend on the characteristic and it is given as follows

 where $\nu(0)=q-1$ and $\nu(z)=-1$ if $z\in \mathbb{F}_{q}^*$.